nicola-lunghi/TonexOneController/README.md

 - Bluetooth server support.
 Pair your phone/tablet with the controller, and send standard Midi program changes, bridged through to the Tonex One pedal (note Server and Client cannot be used simultaneously)
 - USB host control of the Tonex pedal
 - Wired/Serial Midi support
-- New in V1.06: full control over all Tonex One parameters and effects, via LCD (4.3B only) and Midi (all platforms.)
+- New in V1.0.6: full control over all Tonex One parameters and effects, via LCD (4.3B only) and Midi (all platforms.)
+- New in V1.0.8: support for up to 16 footswitches, with configurable preset switching layouts, and up to 5 effect/parameter toggle switches

 ## Hardware Platforms and Wiring <a name="hardware_platforms"></a>
 For more information about the hardware platforms, refer to [Hardware Platforms](HardwarePlatforms.md)